-Giles is in demand as one of Canada's leading young singers, widely recognized for his vocal virtuosity and lyricism in an impressive range of repertoire.
-His performances in the United Kingdom include King Arthur (Purcell) at the Aldeburgh Festival, Colline in a touring production of La Bohème with Scottish Opera, and the European première of Queen of Puddings Music Theatre's production of The Midnight Court at the Royal Opera House, Covent Garden.
+Giles is recognized as one of Canadaís most promising young singers, widely praised for his vocal virtuosity and lyricism in an impressive range of repertoire.
+His performances in the United Kingdom have included King Arthur (Purcell) at the Aldeburgh Festival and the European première of Queen of Puddings Music Theatre's production of The Midnight Court at the Royal Opera House, Covent Garden.

 Giles has performed with such leading arts organizations in Toronto as the Canadian Opera Company, the Aldeburgh Connection, Opera In Concert, and Queen of Puddings Music Theatre Company.
 He has also performed alongside such leading chamber music groups as the St. Lawrence String Quartet and the world-renowned Canadian Brass.

-He has appeared on six Naxos recordings with the Aradia Ensemble, including Rameau's Castor et Pollux, Handel's Rinaldo, and Vivaldi's Griselda, has recorded with the Canadian Brass and The Elmer Iseler Singers, and has released a solo CD And So It Goes.
+He has appeared on seven Naxos recordings with the Aradia Ensemble, including Rameau's Castor et Pollux, Handel's Rinaldo, and Vivaldi's Griselda, has recorded with the Canadian Brass and The Elmer Iseler Singers, is featured on a Centrediscs release of Baby Kintyre: An Opera by Dean Burry, and has released a solo CD And So It Goes.
 He has also frequently been featured on CBC Radio, Classical 96 FM, Bravo!
 Television, and BBC Radio 3 in the UK.

 John Jane, Review Vancouver, 2012

 Giles Tomkins' opportunistic Don Basilio (his account of "La Calunnia" was first rate)... rounded out the accomplished cast very well.

 Wayne Gooding, Opera Canada, 2012